New Rose

-"New Rose" by The Damned was the first single by a British punk rock group, released on 22 October 1976 on Stiff Records, and in 1977 in the Netherlands, Germany and France.
+"New Rose" is the first single by the English punk rock band the Damned.
+It was released on 22 October 1976 by Stiff Records, and in 1977 in the Netherlands, Germany and France.
+It is notable as the first ever single released by a British punk band.

 Written by guitarist Brian James, "New Rose" was also included on the group's full-length debut album, Damned Damned Damned.
-The deadpan intro by singer Dave Vanian ("Is she really going out with him?") parodied the 1964 Shangri-Las song "Leader of the Pack".
+The deadpan intro by singer Dave Vanian ("Is she really going out with him?") was taken from the 1964 Shangri-Las song "Leader of the Pack".

-The single's B-side was a cover of the Beatles' hit "Help!", performed about twice as fast as the original.
+The single's B-side is a cover of the Beatles' hit "Help!", performed about twice as fast as the original.
 Both songs became staples of the Damned's live shows, and appeared on various compilations.